sudarshan2401/tp/docs/UserGuide.md

 # EduTrack User Guide

+EduTrack is a **powerful desktop app designed for SOC tutors**, allowing you to streamline your teaching tasks and effortlessly track your student records.

+Whether you find yourself juggling the management of numerous students or simply require swift access to individual student information, EduTrack equips you with the tools to easily organize your classes.

-EduTrack is a **desktop app for managing classes designed for tutors**, optimized for use via a Command Line Interface (CLI) while still having the benefits of a Graphical User Interface (GUI).
-Whether you are managing multiple students or just need quick access to individual student data, EduTrack empowers you with effortless control and organization.
+The application is optimized for use via a Command Line Interface (CLI) while still having the benefits of a Graphical User Interface (GUI).

 If you are new to this guide, click [here](#about) to find out more about this user guide.